 In case of doubt, diagnostic should be performed in the sense of a stroke.
-Other considerations of differential diagnoses should include migraine attacks with aura, a (convulsive) syncope, or a psychogenic seizure.
+Other considerations of differential diagnoses should include migraine attacks with aura, a (convulsive) syncope or a psychogenic seizure.

 The psychogenic seizure is characterized by a very variable duration and can often last for several minutes.
-The type of seizure changes and there often are very long presentiments – much longer than an epileptic aura.
+The type of seizure changes, and often there are very long presentiments – much longer than an epileptic aura.
 At a psychogenic seizure, the eyes are often tightly closed, especially if the examiner tries to open them.
 At an epileptic seizure, the eyes are mostly wide open.
 After a slow re-orientation, the patients often stutter.

 Syndrome Classes of Epilepsy

 As it became apparent, the group of epileptic disease is large and polymorphic.
 A classification in different syndrome classes serves the orientation and determines different approaches for therapy.
-The different diagnostic specificities, especially the respective EEG-leads are described later.
+The different diagnostic specificities, especially the respective EEG-leads, are described later.

 A common feature is the epileptogenic origin in a certain brain region with the specific symptoms.